Castillo Serrallés

 Castillo Serrallés (English: Serralles Castle) is a mansion located in the city of Ponce, Puerto Rico, overlooking the downtown area (Ponce Pueblo).
 It was built during the 1930s for Juan Eugenio Serrallés, son of businessman Juan Serrallés, founder of Destilería Serrallés.
 The structure sits on a 2.5 acre exceedingly manicured property.
 Nowadays, the structure functions as a museum, Museo Castillo Serrallés, with information about the sugar cane and rum industries and its impact in the economy of Puerto Rico.
 It is also increasingly used as a venue for social activities, including destination weddings.
-The property was listed in the National Register of Historic Places in 1980.
+The property was listed in the National Register of Historic Places in 1980 and on the Puerto Rico Register of Historic Sites and Zones in 2001.
 In 1996, the structure was featured in the American TV series America's Castles.

 History

 The house was purchased by the city of Ponce from the Serrallés heirs.
 While the castle was valued at US$17–US$25 million, it was purchased for a mere US$400,000 and included much of the furniture in the sale.
 The city's initial intent was to turn it into a museum of Puerto Rican music.
 The Museum of Puerto Rican Music was eventually established elsewhere in the city.

 The mansion was emptied in 1956, and while the structure kept in very good shape, the grounds were overgrown by weeds to the point that a total landscaping plan was needed to return the estate to its past glory.
 In 1980, the property was still owned by Rosa Serrallés Torruella and Felix J. Serrallés Sanchez.